Visiting Canada-Metric Conversion Tables

 What You Will Need Before Entering Canada

-For anyone coming into Canada you must have a valid passport, passport card or NEXUS card.
+For anyone coming to Canada, you must have a valid passport, passport card or NEXUS card.
 Children under the age of 18 must show proof of identity and citizenship.
 If the child is traveling with anyone other than his or her parent a notarized affidavit of consent from the parent of the child may be asked for when border crossing.
 For more information please go to Canada Border Service Agency.